gtri-2019/working-backend/README.md

-# GTRI-2019
+# Working Backend
-A Slice of Nutrition Pie
+STEM @ GTRI 2019 Internship Program, A Slice of Nutrition Pie

-This is the code for 2019 STEM at GTRI internship group.
-The code is for a nutrition information tracking app.
+This is the backend code for a nutrition information tracking app.
+These are the working versions updated frequently.

 Icons made by www.freepik.com  from www.flaticon.com